Freiburg's History for Pedestrians

 The French Revolution

-With the Houses of Habsburg and Bourbon linked by marriage the people of Freiburg and its surrounding Breisgau hope for a lasting peace in their region.
-However it only holds for 21 years when in 1789 the French revolution and its aftermath change the European landscape.
+With the Houses of Habsburg and Bourbon linked by marriage the people of Freiburg and its surrounding Breisgau hope for a lasting peace in the region.
+However the peace only holds for 21 years when in 1789 the French revolution and its aftermath change the European landscape.
 In the beginning German intellectuals are over-enthusiastic about this turn in history.
-At the University of Tübingen the philosophers Hegel, Hölderlin and Schelling plant a freedom pole and sing revolutionary songs dancing around.
+At the University of Tübingen the philosophers Hegel, Hölderlin and Schelling plant a freedom pole and dancing around sing revolutionary songs.

 Goethe's water painting of a freedom pole with an orthographic mistake: Passan(t)s, cette terre est libre*